GiuseppeSoriano/WeFood/Documentation/Documentation.md

 Here in the server try to describe also the Driver that we have implemented.

 ### 8.1.2.
 Client

+For the Client implementation, the project was build using HTML, CSS and TypeScript.
+HTML, or HyperText Markup Language, is the standard markup language for creating web pages.

+CSS, or Cascading Style Sheets, complements HTML by providing styling and layout.

+Now, let's move on to AngularJS.
+AngularJS is a JavaScript framework developed by Google, designed to make both the development and testing of web applications easier.
+It extends HTML with new attributes and binds data to HTML with expressions, making it a powerful tool for creating dynamic and interactive user interfaces.

+In AngularJS, our application is organized into various components.
+Components are the building blocks of the user interface, each encapsulating a specific part of the application's functionality.

+Additionally, AngularJS employs services, which are reusable, injectable objects that perform specific functions across the application.
+Services are ideal for encapsulating shared functionality, such as data retrieval or business logic, and promoting modularity in our codebase.

+Implementation Example for Login-Home and Home Functionalities:

+The central component in this implementation is the HomeComponent, serving as the foundational element of the home page.
+Its corresponding template, home.component.html, delineates the page structure, encompassing a navigation bar, a central content area, and a footer.
+Noteworthy is the seamless integration of the LoggingPopupComponent, a critical component responsible for user authentication.

+When a user initiates the "LOGIN" button in the navigation bar, the openPopup() method within the HomeComponent sets the showLoginPopup property to true.
+This action triggers the rendering of the LoggingPopupComponent through the *ngIf directive in the template.
+The popup is not merely a static UI element; it actively facilitates user authentication.

+The LoggingPopupComponent is intricately linked with the RegisteredUserService.
+Upon a successful login attempt, this component emits the closePopup event.
+Subsequently, the HomeComponent responds by capturing this event, interpreting it as a signal to close the popup, and simultaneously redirecting the user to the registered user feed.

+In the background, the PostService assumes a pivotal role, managing a range of post-related functionalities.
+From uploading and modifying posts to deletion operations, this service communicates with the backend server via HTTP requests.
+The browseMostRecentTopRatedPosts method stands out, fetching posts based on parameters such as recency and popularity, thereby addressing the dynamic content requirements of the application.

+Adding another layer of complexity is the browse-most-recent-top-rated-post-by-ingredients component.
+This specialized component, along with its template (browse-most-recent-top-rated-post-by-ingredients.component.html), offers users a dedicated space for post filtering based on ingredient names.
+It includes input fields for dynamic entry and sliders to fine-tune temporal and post limit criteria.

+While navigating the application's source code, a consistent theme of managing asynchronous operations becomes apparent.
+The isLoading property in HomeComponent ensures a seamless transition by displaying a loading spinner during data retrieval.
+Thoughtful error handling mechanisms are implemented to safeguard the user experience against unforeseen issues.

+Reflecting on the unit tests, especially those for the BrowseMostRecentTopRatedPostByIngredientsComponent, underscores a commitment to quality assurance.
+These tests serve as vigilant checks, validating the successful creation of components and reinforcing the application's reliability.

 In the client we can find actor classes, which inside have the main shell with all the commands for the users.
 Also we have methods wich guides the user through the steps to complete an operation an this methods also call the classes found in httprequest.
 The latters sends an http request to the server and if the status code is 200 (ok), a conversion from the response body to the desired object is perfomed.
 This objects can be found in model, dto, or apidto.
 The print of the object is done at the end inside the method called before by the Printer or Java print (System.out.println).